La0/pelican-flickr/README.rst

    parent set (may be null)
 -  ``photo_next`` is the possible next photo object in the parent set (may be null)

+Each photo has several attributes:

+-  sizes is a dictionary of available image size with their direct urls
+-  tags is a list of Flickr tag (not yet asociated with Pelican tags)
+-  urls is a dictionary of Flickr urls about this photo

 You can override the default ``flickr_photo.html`` by adding a file with the same name in your template dir.